gcc3/content-hub/src/projects/Simple AI Chat.md

 Use `:role list` to check current avaiable roles.
 Promopts provided by the [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts)

+4. Self Result Evaluation
+I found that the AI can evalute the result of itself very well.
+And this can solve credibility problem in dictionary search.
+To show the stats information which including the self result evaluation use `:stats on`.

 * Command-line run

 1. Install `node` and `npm`